ironhack-crypto/ironCoin/README.md

 We are primarily using npm, Microsoft Visual Studio, and the Google Developer Console to render and debug the code.
 This is our largest endeavor thus far, and we are excited for the opportunity to sharpen our skills and achieve new heights thanks to the flexibility of React.
 The application will ultimately be deployed using GitHub pages.

-## AT A GLANCE: Technologies Employed--
+## AT A GLANCE: Technologies Employed --

 React.js | Node.js | REST API | npm | Bulma CSS | json